connexcs/docs/docs/transcription.md

 A transcription service translates voice communication whether live or recorded into a text.
 If you have a recorded call, you may use this service to have it transcribed in English.

-English is the only language offered at present, however, additional languages can be made available as per the customer's request.
+English is the only language offered at present, however,

+itional languages can be made available as per the customer's request.

 Depending on the needs of customers, you can define individual prices.
 You can also select the quantity you want to offer your customer.